Video Download: A New Look At Stressit Is Not Always As Bad As It Seems Part 1

-During this alarm phase, the brain flashes signals to systems all throughout the body to go on red-alert.
+During this alarm phase, the brain flashes signals to systems throughout the body to go on red-alert.
 This reaction is mediated by the Hypothalamus gland, which is considered the control center of the brain.

 An essential part of the alarm phase is the activation of the adrenal glands, which produce cortisol and other stress hormones.

 As these signals race through the body, they cause a wide array of changes.
 For starters, stress primes your circulatory system to send oxygen racing to the skeletal muscles and brain and speeds up the lungs and heart.

 At the same time, your body’s baseline functions, such as digestion, slow down to a crawl.
 This is how your body gets you out of a threatening situation, temporarily sacrificing your normal function to get you out of harm’s way, or prepare you to swing into action.